Oluwakemi-moyin/CAPSTONE_PROJECT_SALES/README.md

 2. Data cleaning - after understanding the business, I then cleaned the available datasets and thought about what an ideal dataset should look like for this problem.
    This was done using the following tools;
     - Microsoft Excel-
-         - The use of conditional formatting to check for duplicates
+         - To check for duplicates
          - Pivot Table- to summarise the data

     - Microsoft Power BI- using the Transform data page to check for null values and errors.